Kaiserjäger: Dress

 The uniforms of the Jäger units were the same, except in minor details.
 A hat made of matte black, waterproof felt served as the parade headdress.
 It consisted of a crown and brim adorned with a circular, green cord, the Jäger emblem and a plume of black rooster feathers.
 The hat cord was made of sheep's wool, and had a button and an acorn covered with a green wool.
 The two acorns were attached to the rear part of the crown.
 The cord for officers was made of black and gold thread.

 The crown was in the shape of an oval cone, with a moderately sized dent in the top.
 The brim was flat in front and behind, but turned up at both sides.
 The edge of the brim was edged with black, lacquered calfskin.

 On the left hand side of the crown was a rearward sloping pocket made of hat felt for attaching the feathers.
 The hat emblem - of gold coloured metal - consisted of the hunter's horn.
 In the centre of the coil, the Kaiserjäger troops had the Tyrolean eagle made of nickel-silver.
 This emblem was fastened above the hat feather pocket, such that the eagle was at the same angle as the plume.
 The plume was tied up in the form of a rooster tail on a 1.5 mm thick piece of iron wire.
 The length of the plume was 29 cm.
 The plume was inserted into the pocket on the hat, so that the feathers hung towards the rear in an arch.

 On the march the Kaiserjäger wore the infantry field cap.

-The frock coat (Waffenrock) of the Jäger was – for officers and men – cut in the same style as the infantry.
+The tunic (Waffenrock) of the Jäger was – for officers and men – cut in the same style as the line infantry.
 The other ranks' coat was made of pike gray cloth and had grass-green epaulettes, shoulder trim, collar and cuffs.
 The buttons for all regiments were yellow and marked with the battalion number.

-The shirts worn by the Rifles were of the same colour as the jacket with grass-green gorget patches to indicate their arm of service.
-Their remaining items of dress were no different from those of the line infantry.
+The short plain jackets worn by the Jägers for active service and ordinary duties, were of the same colour as the tunics with grass-green gorget patches to indicate their arm of service.
+Their remaining items of dress were no different from those of the ordinary infantry.

 Trousers were of pike grey cloth and cut long in accordance with the regulations for German regiments.
 The trousers of the officers had grass-green lampasses; NCOs and other ranks had grass-green piping along the side seam.

+Pike grey

+Apart from the headdress, the most distinctive feature of the Kaiserjäger uniform was the base color of "pike grey" (Hechtgrau).
+This color (which was of a greyer shade than the light blue shown in illustrations on this page) had distinguished the jäger regiments of the Austrian (and subsequently Austro-Hungarian) armies from 1801 until 1915.
+In 1908 it had been adopted as the universal color of the new field service uniform adopted for most of the army except the cavalry, except for the cavalry.